 As you finish up your conclusion, you might create a call to action or pose an idea that gets your readers thinking further about your argument.
 You might also use this sentence to address any questions that were left unanswered in the body paragraphs of your paper.

 "If we cannot combat the ill effects that commercial farming has on our clean water, our freshwater ecosystems and drinking water supplies will surely diminish.
 More research and innovation are needed to maintain our clean water while still supporting the agricultural needs of our economy."

 General rules for a conclusion of a research paper

 Here are some helpful tips to keep in mind when you write your research paper conclusion:

-- Keep your thesis, main points and summarizing facts clear and concise.
+Keep your thesis, main points and summarizing facts clear and concise.

-- If you get overwhelmed, try sticking to a basic summarizing format for your conclusion.
+If you get overwhelmed, try sticking to a basic summarizing format for your conclusion.

-- Synthesize your information by providing questions and answers, results, suggestions or a resolution to your arguments.
+Synthesize your information by providing questions and answers, results, suggestions or a resolution to your arguments.

-- Include only the most relevant points and arguments you presented in your paper.
+Include only the most relevant points and arguments you presented in your paper.

 You can also experiment with other conclusion styles, however, using the summarizing format can help you be certain that you are including each element as it relates to your paper.

-Research paper conclusion examples
+Research paper conclusion example

 "Clean water is imperative to maintaining ecological balance and protecting the public's health.
 The increase in water pollution since 2010 has contributed to the decrease in aquatic wildlife as well as the increase in unsafe drinking water.
 With the growth of sugar farming, more and more pollutants are entering our freshwater supplies.
 This increase in pollution has contributed to massive decreases in marine life, fish die-off, increased respiratory illness in neighborhood populations and has contributed to the shortage of clean drinking water.